 There are other orofacial lesions, including bacterial and fungal infections, which may be difficult to distinguish from a cold sore.
 Patients should be encouraged to seek medical advice when a cold sore fails to heal within 2 weeks.

-The following most common adverse reactions (< 1%) were local skin reactions, and occurred in the area of the application site:
+The most common adverse reactions (<1%) were local skin reactions, and occurred in the area of the application site, including:

 - Drying or flaking of the skin; burning or tingling following application; erythema; pigmentation changes; application site reaction including signs and symptoms of inflammation.

-Dermal tolerance was assessed in a 21 day cumulative irritation study in 36 healthy subjects.
-XERESE, its cream base and Zovirax® (acyclovir) Cream 5% all showed a high and cumulative irritation potential under occlusive and semi occlusive conditions.
+Dermal tolerance was assessed in a 21-day cumulative irritation trial in 36 healthy subjects.
+XERESE, its cream base and Zovirax® (acyclovir) Cream 5% all showed a high and cumulative irritation potential under occlusive and semiocclusive conditions.

-Photoallergic potential and phototoxicity were assessed in two studies in 50 and 30 healthy volunteers, respectively.
+Photoallergic potential and phototoxicity were assessed in two trials in 50 and 30 healthy volunteers, respectively.
 No photoallergic or phototoxicity potential was identified for XERESE.

 USE IN SPECIFIC POPULATIONS

-Acyclovir was not teratogenic in the mouse, rabbit or rat at exposures greatly in excess of human exposure.
-There are no adequate and well controlled studies of systemic acyclovir in pregnant women.
+Pregnancy Category B. Acyclovir was not teratogenic in the mouse, rabbit or rat at exposures greatly in excess of human exposure.
+There are no adequate and well-controlled trials of systemic acyclovir in pregnant women.
 A prospective epidemiologic registry of acyclovir use during pregnancy between 1984 and 1999 followed 749 pregnancies in women exposed to systemic acyclovir during the first trimester of pregnancy resulting in 756 outcomes.
 The occurrence rate of birth defects approximated that found in the general population.
 However, the size of the registry was insufficient to evaluate the risk for less common defects or to permit reliable or definitive conclusions regarding the safety of acyclovir in pregnant women and their developing fetuses.

 Corticosteroids are generally teratogenic in laboratory animals when administered systemically at relatively low dosage levels.
 The more potent corticosteroids have been shown to be teratogenic after dermal application in laboratory animals.

 Animal reproduction studies have not been conducted with XERESE.
-No studies have been performed in pregnant women.
+No trials have been performed in pregnant women.
 Systemic exposure of acyclovir and hydrocortisone following topical administration of XERESE is minimal.